rmartinho/flamingdangerzone/_posts/2012-05-26-alias-templates-and-traits.markdown

 typename std::conditional<std::is_const<T>::value, typename std::add_const<U>::type, T>::type
 {% endhighlight %}

-<p>This makes for verbose code and quickly becomes annoying.
+This makes for verbose code and quickly becomes annoying.
 Fortunately C++11 brings us template aliases (available on Clang 3.0 and GCC 4.7).
-With these one can make these things much less of an eye sore.</p>
+With these one can make these things much less of an eye sore.

-<p>One can capture this <code>typename T::type</code> pattern with a template alias that can be used to replace it:</p>
+One can capture this `typename T::type` pattern with a template alias that can be used to replace it:

 {% highlight cpp %}
 template <typename T>